hoop33/cotb_wasm/README.md

 ## Colors

-> Web App in WebAssembly and Rust that displays triadic and tetradic color palettes
+> Web App in WebAssembly and Rust that displays a triadic color palettes

 ![Colors screenshot](images/colors.png)